 - Students should use acceptance data to build a balanced college list that includes selective institutions and schools with higher acceptance rates to support thoughtful planning.

-Which College Has the Lowest Acceptance Rate?
+Which college Has Had the Lowest Acceptance Rate in Recent Years?

 The lowest admission rate college today

 The lowest admission rate college varies each year.
-In recent cycles, the California Institute of Technology and Harvard University have reported rates of close to 3%.
+In recent admissions cycles, the California Institute of Technology and Harvard University have reported rates of close to 3%.
 Princeton University and Yale University also publish very low figures.
 These schools admit only a small share of a large applicant pool.

 Lowest acceptance rate colleges by percentage